 Reagan is a 2020 graduate of Clemson University and holds a Bachelor of Arts in Performing Arts-Theatre with a concentration in Arts Administration and a minor in Non-Profit Leadership.
 She has previously worked in development offices, including The Warehouse Theatre in Greenville, South Carolina and The Weston Playhouse Theatre Company in Weston, Vermont.

 Logen Hall joined ETV Endowment in 2021 as Marketing and Communications Manager.
 She assists in increasing the brand awareness of the ETV Endowment through the development and implementation of marketing and communications strategies.

 Logen is a Spartanburg native and received her Bachelor of Arts in Journalism and Mass Communications from the University of South Carolina where she majored in public relations with a minor in social work.
-Logen focused her study of communications on community messaging and development for nonprofits, charities and philanthropic initiatives.
+Logen focused her study of communications on community messaging and development for nonprofits.
 She has served with multiple international aid programs, including YWAM (Youth With a Mission) and Maggie's School in Cambodia.
 She has previously worked in communications departments for The Billy Graham Training Center at The Cove in Asheville, North Carolina and The Spartanburg County Foundation.
 She currently serves on the board for Hatcher Garden.

 My Public Media Story

 Julie Lonon, Director of Development for the ETV Endowment has been a fan of public media since she was a child.
 She grew up watching Seasame Street and is now a fan of dramas like Downton Abbey.